rsbrow-hub/MorpheApp-Artifacts/README.md

 # NODOC-s
-# MorpheaApp Patched APKs – Revanced Alternative
+# MorpheApp Patched APKs – Revanced Alternative

 > Ready-to-install, pre-patched APK files of MorpheApp.
 > More advanced, lightweight, and secure than Revanced.
 > ✅ VirusTotal scanned | ✅ Updated instantly after new patch release

 ---
 ## ✨ Features

-- No root required
-- Built-in ad-blocking & background play
-- Return YouTube Dislike, SponsorBlock, and more
-- Regular updates synced with latest Morphea patches
+- **No root required** – Works on any Android device without administrator access.
+- **Built‑in ad‑blocking & background play** – Enjoy videos without interruptions and keep playback running in the background.
+- **Return YouTube Dislike & SponsorBlock** – See dislike counts and skip sponsored segments automatically.
+- **Advanced YTDLnis integration** – Seamless merger with YTDLnis gives you powerful video/audio downloading directly inside the app.
+- **Extensive YouTube customisation** – Tweak the UI, behaviour, and player exactly the way you want.
+- **Ready‑to‑import settings** – I’ve prepared a carefully tuned settings file with **50+ essential Morphea preferences**.
+Simply import after installation and enjoy the optimal experience instantly.
+- **Regular, automated updates** – New pre‑patched APKs are released within hours of the latest Morphea patches, keeping you always up to date.
+- **VirusTotal scanned** – Every release APK is scanned on VirusTotal (70+ engines) so you can verify safety yourself.
+- **All‑in‑one convenience** – No patching, no manager, no manual APK hunting — just download, install, and go.

+… and much more!
 - All APKs are scanned on [VirusTotal](https://www.virustotal.com) before upload (link inside release)

 ---